Large Language Models (LLM)

 Yes

-For complex multi-turn Chinese conversations.
+Complex multi-turn Chinese conversations.
 Handling complex role instructions👍

 Model Name